Powerlearnproject/se-day1-assignment-Junewahu/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

+The Waterfall methodology is a linear, sequential approach to software development, where each phase (e.g., requirements, design, implementation, testing, deployment) is completed before moving to the next.
+It emphasizes thorough planning and documentation upfront, making it ideal for projects with well-defined requirements and minimal expected changes.
+For example, Waterfall is suitable for building safety-critical systems like aerospace software or medical devices, where precision and regulatory compliance are paramount.
+However, its rigidity makes it less adaptable to changing requirements, which can lead to delays or inefficiencies if issues arise late in the process.

+Agile is an iterative and flexible approach that focuses on delivering small, incremental updates through collaborative efforts and continuous feedback.
+It emphasizes adaptability, customer involvement, and rapid delivery of functional software.
+Agile is well-suited for projects with evolving requirements or those requiring frequent updates, such as web applications, mobile apps, or startup products.
+For instance, companies like Spotify and Netflix use Agile to continuously improve their platforms based on user feedback.
+However, Agile requires strong team collaboration and may lack the structured documentation needed for highly regulated industries.

+Comparison
+- Flexibility: Agile is highly adaptable to changes, while Waterfall is rigid and follows a fixed plan.
+- Customer Involvement: Agile involves customers throughout the process, whereas Waterfall typically engages them only at the beginning and end.
+- Documentation: Waterfall relies on extensive documentation, while Agile prioritizes working software over comprehensive paperwork.
+- Project Scope: Waterfall is better for projects with clear, unchanging requirements, while Agile excels in dynamic environments with evolving needs.

+Appropriate Scenarios
+- Waterfall: Building a bridge management system with strict safety standards and fixed requirements.
+- Agile: Developing a social media app where user feedback and market trends drive frequent updates and new features.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 Software Developer